Diego Godoy, Ph.D.

 As a scholar, Diego is broadly interested in Latin American and Iberian intellectual and cultural history, especially histories of crime and criminology, journalism, and film, as well as the role that cultural heritage institutions (museums, archives, and libraries) play in commemoration.

-As a member of Duke University Libraries' International and Area Studies Department, Diego is particularly interested in acquiring materials not easily captured by the book trade, notably zines, comics, and other alternative press publications.
+As a member of Duke University Libraries' International and Area Studies Department, Diego is particularly interested in acquiring materials not easily captured by the book trade, such as fanzines, trade publications, and graphic histories.